 Revelation is not angelic hosts descending upon clouds.
 Revelation is about discovery.
 As I spend time with my wife, I allow her to share herself with me and in turn I discover more about who she is.
 In the same way, the more time I spend with Jesus in prayer and acknowledge not just his divinity but also his humanness, Jesus will reveal more of himself to me.
 Our relationship will grow and deepen.
 This is the entire crux of the Spiritual Exercises—not to mention prayer in general!
 St. Ignatius knew that if we could truly see Jesus for who he was (and is), our lives would be changed.
 Lent is a perfect time for that to happen.
 Every Sunday of Lent offers Gospel readings that reveal something about Jesus and, therefore, something about us.

 This is part three of a seven-part series.
-Join us each Wednesday for Growing in Friendship with God This Lent.
+Read the rest at Growing in Friendship with God This Lent.